 - Kidney Issues

 This could be severe.
 Aloe vera juice can cause potentially dangerous kidney injury.
-Hence, if you have kidney disease, avoid using aloe vera.
+The latex it contains can be hard on kidneys (57).
+Hence, if you have any kind of kidney disease, avoid using aloe vera.

 But that’s not all.

 Aloe vera can decrease blood sugar, and this could cause a problem with diabetes medications.